aweirth/Masters-Shiny-App/README.md

 Data Cleaning:
 - Processed the raw CSV file to handle missing values, inconsistencies, and manipulated the data strucutre to work with my project.
 - Engineered new features helpful for construction of the dashboard and communicating insights.

-Data Visualization
+Data Visualization:
 - Utilized R Shiny App's visualization libraries (e.g., ggplot2, plotly) to create interactive and informative charts, graphs, and tables.
 - Designed the dashboard layout to effectively present the insights derived from the data.
 - Successfully selected the most effective visualizations from my EDA process.

-Data Analysis
+Data Analysis:
 - Conducted exploratory data analysis (EDA) to uncover patterns, trends, and relationships within the dataset.
 - Employed statistical techniques to derive meaningful insights from the data.

-Web Development
+Web Development:
 - Developed a user-friendly and responsive web interface using HTML, CSS, and JavaScript within the R Shiny framework.
 - Customized the appearance and layout of the dashboard to enhance user experience.

 ## Usage

 Instructions on how to use the dashboard are in the "About" tab of the top ribbon.
-There, you will find helpful tips as well as hints to find the key insights we found in the graphics.
+There, you will find helpful tips as well as hints to find the key insights I found in the graphics.

 ## License